TomPace101/nanopore_diffusion/notes.md

 # Code/Misc

+_TODO_ don't only ModelParameters and MeshParameters actually use basename?

+_TODO_ collect results can't flatten dictionaries that way anymore We need a flattening schema:
+DataFrame column label: sequence of info dictionary keys

+Also, we simply don't want to do collection for debug.

+_TODO_ need parameters for for post-processing tasks That is, `data/params/postproc`.

+For example, for debug this would indicate that no collection is to be done.

+It should also be the place where plots to be generated are defined.

 _FEATURE_ ParameterSet subclass that can generate a parameterset multidoc.
+`data/params/paramgen`

 Define constant parameters, and variational sets.
 Then use itertools.product.
 Also have a sequence id and a way to incorporate it into strings.